turanszkij/WickedEngine/README.md

 <img align="right" src="https://turanszkij.files.wordpress.com/2018/11/soft.gif"/>

 * *DX12 will try to load shaders from WickedEngine/shaders/hlsl6 directory.
-HLSL6 shaders can be compiled by Rebuilding the Shaders_HLSL6 project from within Visual Studio.
+HLSL6 shaders can be compiled by Rebuilding the Shaders_HLSL6 project from within Visual Studio (Python 3 required for building).

 * **Vulkan support will be built into the application if the Vulkan SDK is installed on the build machine.
 Vulkan will try to load shaders from WickedEngine/shaders/spirv directory.